the local history of Stoke-on-Trent, England

 Nothing set the Potteries sky-line apart more than the weird bottle shaped brick buildings that looked for all the world like they had been borrowed from a fairytale scene.
 Nothing set the Potteries sky-line apart more than the weird bottle shaped brick buildings that looked for all the world like they had been borrowed from a fairytale scene.

-There are 47 still standing today - all are listed buildings
+The kilns still standing are all listed buildings

 more on listed buildings